eMedCert’s second annual nursing blog rankings reveal our 20 best blogs for nurses

-Donna Cardillo, RN, CSP, is a renowned speaker, columnist (she’s also well-known as an expert blogger for DoctorOz.com), and author who uses her blog to help women and healthcare professionals reach their full potential in their professional career while maintaining a happy lifestyle along the way.
+Donna Cardillo, RN, CSP, is a renowned speaker, columnist (she’s also well-known as an expert blogger for DoctorOz.com), and author who uses her blog to help women and healthcare professionals reach their full potential in their professional careers while maintaining a happy lifestyle along the way.
 Cardillo, who received the coveted Athena Award and has twice been named New Jersey Business Woman of the Year, clearly knows what she’s talking about.

 Evidence-Based Nursing is part of the global healthcare knowledge provider BMJ‘s blogging network.
 While this blog doesn’t have the personal touch that some of the other blogs on this list possess, there is no doubting quality of their posts.
 This blog tends to take a more research-based approach by collecting evidence and analyzing the results.
 If you’re looking for a fun, light-hearted read, then this might not be the blog for you.
 However, if you enjoy posts rich with knowledge and facts, then this is up there with the best.

 International Nurse Support is a blog that offers, “support that uplifts and inspires nurses to thrive.”
 The blog is run by Joyce Fiodembo, a Registered Nurse with over 20 years of experience in the field.
-Fiodembo writes in a manner that is easy for nurses to relate with and appreciate.
+Fiodembo writes in a manner that is easy for nurses to relate to and appreciate.
 You can expect plenty of helpful strategies and tips to help you become a successful, confident nurse.

 Juliana Paradisi, RN, OCN is one of the more unique nursing bloggers out there.
 With a background in art, Paradisi’s creative mind often creates blog posts and visuals that combine the beauty of both nursing and humanity in general.
 If you enjoy her blog, you can also find Paradisi’s work featured in a monthly post for Off the Charts, her fictional blog The Adventures of Nurse Niki, and as a blogger for TheONC.

-If you’re searching for an all-inclusive inside look on the day-to-day life of a nurse, look no further than The Makings of a Nurse.
+If you’re searching for an all-inclusive inside look at the day-to-day life of a nurse, look no further than The Makings of a Nurse.
 Written and operated by Kristine, known on her blog as Nurse Teeny, this blog provides readers with a great understanding of the typical experiences, both good and bad, that you can expect to deal with as a nurse.
 Nurse Teeny does a wonderful job of being incredibly open and forthcoming about her life in the crazy world of nursing.

 The Minority Nurse blog, a supplement to the Minority Nurse magazine, is a transcendent blog for all nurses who come from minority backgrounds.
 It is dedicated to serving nurses, students, and faculty from underrepresented populations, and does a wonderful job doing so.
 That having been said, it certainly is not limited to only nurses who come from such backgrounds, as it provides a surplus of valuable knowledge to nurses of all circumstances.

 Brittney Wilson, BSN, RN, better known The Nerdy Nurse is a staple among the online nursing community.
 Wilson specializes in infusing technology and healthcare to improve the lives of everyone involved, and her expertise has helped her transform her onetime small blog into a tremendously influential platform.
-Her innovative mind and natural writing skills is a powerful combo, and also helped her book, The Nerdy Nurse’s Guide to Technology, take home first place in the 2014 AJN Book of the Year Awards.
+Her innovative mind and natural writing skills are a powerful combo, and also helped her book, The Nerdy Nurse’s Guide to Technology, take home first place in the 2014 AJN Book of the Year Awards.

 Barb Dehn, RN, MS, NP, is another blogger on this list who is a nationally recognized health and nursing expert.
 She is an award-winning author and has made a number of TV appearances on CBS, ABC, CNN, NBC, and more.
 Clearly an intelligent woman, Dehn uses her blog, Nurse Barb’s Daily Dose, to offer readers a straightforward source of advice for all nursing-related issues.